 Cal Water Code §80134 5

-COMMENTS OF THE COST ALLOCATION AND RATE DESIGN PROPOSAL

-ENERGY PRODUCERS AND USERS COALITION
+COMMENTS OF THE ENERGY PRODUCERS AND USERS COALITION

 ON THE DRAFT DECISION OF ADMINISTRATIVE LAW JUDGE

 PULSIFER ISSUED SEPTEMBER 4, 2001

 Pursuant to the Rule 77 of the Commission’s Rules of Practice and Procedure and the May 9, 2001 directive of Chief Administrative Law Judge (ALJ) Carew, the Energy Producers and Users Coalition (EPUC) submit these comments on the Draft Decision of ALJ Pulsifer dated September 4, 2001 (DD).
 EPUC urges the Commission to reject the DD in favor of a more narrowly tailored adoption of the Department of Water Resources (DWR) revenue requirement.